edward-b-1/Land-Registry-Data-Ingestion/README.md

 # Setup Instructions

-NOTE: The database and Kafka connection details will need to be added to the places in the executables where they have been removed.
-Search for:
+The database and Kafka connection details need to be entered into the environments configuration file.
+This can be found in the `config` subdirectory.

-- `postgresql://user:password@host/postgres` and replace this connection string with the connection string for your database instance
-- `bootstrap_servers=f''`, `create_consumer`, `create_producer`, `kafka_bootstrap_server_address` to find all the places where the Kafka bootstrap server addresses must be added

-TODO: Pull these credentials from environment variables
+- `KAFKA_BOOTSTRAP_SERVERS`: Single string containing the Kafka Bootstrap Server addresses in the standard format accepted by Kafka
+- `POSTGRES_ADDRESS`: IP address of Postgres database
+- `POSTGRES_USER`: Postgres username, default `postgres`
+- `POSTGRES_PASSWORD`: Postgres password for user specified by `POSTGRES_USER`
+- `POSTGRES_DATABASE`: Postgres database name, default `postgres`

-The requirements include Python, Pip and the `venv` Python module.
+Installed software requirements include Python, Pip and the `venv` Python module.

 ```
 $ cd Land-Registry-Download